 The drive from Bozeman to the Little Bighorn National Battlefield was 205 miles and just under 3 hours.

-Little Bighorn National Battlefield Monument
+Visit Little Bighorn Battlefield National Monument

 The Little Bighorn National Battlefield Monument pays tribute to the American soldiers and Indian tribes that fought in the battle.
 There is a cemetery, visitor center, bookstore, museum, an Indian memorial, ranger talks, and a 4.5 mile self guided tour that you can drive at the battlefield.